SkynetLabs/skynet-kernel/README.md

   so that they correctly manage 429 responses.
 Probably do it at the download/registry level, as the best behavior might be different depending on request type.

++ update the 'skynetKernelLoaded' message to include the user's pubkey if they have successfully logged in.